liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 and files (e.g., documents, images, etc.)

 **Permission** - An action acting on a resource.
-For example, the *view* in “viewing the calendar portlet” is defined as a permission in Liferay.
+For example, the *view* in “viewing the calendar portlet�? is defined as a permission in Liferay.

 Keep in mind that permissions for a portlet resource are implemented a little differently from other resources such as Java classes and files.